sakkelaaksonen/quarto-hotseat/README.md

 **NOTE**

-There is no concept of players in this implementation (yet).
 Players should know who's turn it is.
-If not, maybe keep of the grass for a while, eh?

 Also, unlike most implementations I have seen,in my game you really have to shout (**click**) Quarto.
 Most games will automatically declare a winner once first quarto is present on the game board.
 However, THIS IS WRONG.
 So I left it out.
 Being able to miss a quarto and continuing is essential part of the game IMHO.

+## DEV LOG

+- 2.12.2024
+    - Migration from now/zeit to Github Pages
+    - npm audit fix

 ## TODO:
 - Add piece descriptions to titles
 - When Player shouts (clicks) Quarto, tell what kind of quarto it was
 - Hilight Quarto row in grid